TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/04_lesson/lab.md

 I would not like them here or there.
 I would not like them anywhere.
 I do not like green eggs and ham.
-I do not like them, Sam I am.
+I do not like them, Sam-I-am.

 Would you like them in a house?
 Would you like them with a mouse?